MicrosoftDocs/powerquery-docs/powerquery-docs/rank-column.md

 ### Single column rank with specific rank method

-For the second requirement shared by the teams of using only the values from the *Total Points* field where higher values rank higher using [dense](#rank-methods) as the rank method**, use the following steps:
+For the second requirement shared by the teams of using only the values from the `Total Points` field where higher values rank higher using [dense](#rank-methods) as the rank method, use the following steps:

 1. With the original table already in Power Query, select the `Total Points` column.
-Then from the **Add column** tab, select **Rank column**.
+Then from the Power Query **Add column** tab, select **Rank column**.
 2. In **Rank**, **Rank by** will be the field selected (`Total Points`) and the **Rank criteria** will be **Higher value ranks higher**.
 3. Select **Advanced** at the top of the dialog box.
 This selection enables the advanced section.
 In **Rank method**, change the value from **Standard competition** to **Dense**.